danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Many companies, as the first part of the interview process have what's called a live coding round.
 In this session, the candidate gets on a video call with another engineer(s) at the hiring company, and is told to click a link to a shared coding environment such as CodeSignal, CoderPad, etc. There they are presented with a problem to solve, often in the form of write a method that takes arguments `foo`, `bar`, etc. and produces some output `baz`.

-This could be a "leetcode" style question involving computer science theory.
+This could be a [leetcode](https://en.wikipedia.org/wiki/LeetCode) style question involving computer science theory.
 For example [Reverse a Linked List](https://leetcode.com/problems/reverse-linked-list/description/), [Merge K Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/description/), [Spiral Matrix](https://leetcode.com/problems/spiral-matrix/description/).
 Or it could be a question from the company's domain.

 The candidate is told it's a timed exercise, and they're expected to solve the problem in the allotted time, usually under an hour.
 Furthermore, the candidate is expected to talk out loud as they're solving the coding challenge to explain their thought process.
 And on top of all that, they're expected to consider whether they're choosing the most appropriate data structures, efficiency (i.e. Big O complexity analysis), and clean code principles, aka legibility.